Villarrica, Paraguay

 Villarrica del Espíritu Santo (/es/), is a city in Paraguay.
 Located in the middle of the Eastern Region of Paraguay, it is the capital and most populous city of Guairá Department.

-It is located to the center west of Guairá and is bordered to the east by the towns of Mbocayaty and Yataity, to the west by Itapé and Félix Pérez, to the east by Independencia, Ñumí and Garay, and to the south by San Salvador and Borja.
+Vilarrica is located to the center west of Guairá and is bordered to the east by the towns of Mbocayaty, Yataity, Independencia, Ñumí and Garay, to the west by Itapé and Félix Pérez, and to the south by San Salvador and Borja.

 Founded in 1570 by Sevillian Ruy Díaz de Melgarejo, it is one of the oldest settlements in Paraguay.
 Nevertheless, the original foundation site was located within the extinct Spanish province of Guayra in what is now the state of Parana in Brazil.
 The residents of Villarrica were forced to relocate seven times during a timespan of more than 100 years.
-These relocations were mainly caused by the repeated attacks from the neighbouring portuguese bandeirantes but also by political and economical issues.
+These relocations were mainly caused by the repeated attacks from the neighbouring Portuguese bandeirantes but also by political and economic issues.
 They were finally settled in its current location near Ybytyruzu hills in 1683.
 As a result, the city got the nickname of "Wandering City".

-After the end of the Paraguayan War in 1870, Villarrica experimented a rapid economical and populational growth becoming the second most important Paraguayan city after the capital Asuncion.
-Nowadays, the city is still a well-known cultural hub.
+After the end of the Paraguayan War in 1870, Villarrica experienced rapid economic and demographic growth, becoming the second most important city in Paraguay after the capital Asuncion.
+The city continues to be a well-known cultural hub today.

 History

 Background

 Illustration of Captain Melgarejo, the founder of Villarrica.

-The Tordesillas Treaty signed by Castile and Portugal set ambiguous borders between the two empires in South America.
-Portugal took an aggressive and expansionist policy usually disrespecting the agreements of the treaty.
+The Treaty of Tordesillas signed by Castile and Portugal set ambiguous borders between the two empires in South America.
+Portugal took an aggressive and expansionist policy and usually disrespected the agreements of the treaty.
 Meanwhile, the Spanish in Asuncion decided to settle more towns to the east closer to the Portuguese border to reinforce their territorial claims.

 In the 1550s, what is now Paraguay was a province of the Governorate of New Andalusia and was ruled by Captain Domingo Irala.
-Under the command of Irala, they founded a city named Ontiveros to continue the conquest of the lands to the east of Asuncion known as the lands of Guayrá.
+Under the command of Irala, the city of Ontiveros was founded to continue the conquest of the lands to the east of Asuncion known as the lands of Guayrá.
 In 1557, Ruy Diaz Melgarejo founded another city in Guayrá named Ciudad Real with the purpose of reducing the abuse that the Portuguese were inflicting on the Cario Indigenous tribe but also due to the strategic location as a trail towards Brazil.
-A couple of years later, the interim Governor Felipe de Cáceres has a personal dispute with Melgarejo and drives him out of the office of governor of the province of Guayra.
-Cáceres appoints an Andalusian conquistador named Alonso Riquelme to replace Melgarejo.
-When Riquelme arrives in Ciudad Real, Melgarejo has him arrested, incarcerated and later banished to a cabin forty leagues away of the town.
+A couple of years later, the interim Governor Felipe de Cáceres has a personal dispute with Melgarejo and drove him out of the office of governor of the province of Guayra.
+Cáceres appointed an Andalusian conquistador named Alonso Riquelme to replace Melgarejo.
+When Riquelme arrived in Ciudad Real, Melgarejo had him arrested, incarcerated and later banished to a cabin forty leagues away from the town.